eSolia/eSolia_2018/content/page/japan-contacts/index.en.md

 * In the case of a disaster such as an earthquake, people proceed to designated disaster areas.
 Check with your friends, colleagues or the hotel regarding where you should go, and go with the flow.
 * The "NHK World TV" app on iOS and Android can receive alerts from the "[J-ALERT](https://en.wikipedia.org/wiki/J-Alert)" emergency broadcast system. eSolia recommends visitors and residents to install this app from your app store, and in its notification settings, set it to receive quake, tsunami and/or breaking news alerts.
+* Japan visitors can benefit from a free iOS app, "JAPAN Hospital Guide", that shows locations of multilingual hospitals or clinics on a GPS map.
 * Public phones, although a bit anachronistic as of today, can connect you with emergency services for free.
 Steps:
   1. Pick up the receiver
   1. (On a Green Phone only, press the red button near the base of the phone.
 Grey phones don't have this button.)